0

 Special Purpose Vehicle (SPVs): A subsidiary created by a parent organization to manage financial risk.
 Operating independently, an SPV maintains its own assets, liabilities, and legal status.

-Note: Local and Tribal governments may only apply for funding for air pollution reduction projects at drinking and wastewater treatment plants and landfills and for carbon management and methane capture & destruction projects.
+Note: Local governments may only apply for funding for air pollution reduction projects at drinking and wastewater treatment plants and landfills and for carbon management and methane capture & destruction projects.

 Eligible Project Types